We get commissions for purchases made from our affiliates through links in this article. Learn More.

 The end result of this is that regardless of how and where you sell your diamond ring, you won’t receive its market value and will always lose at least some amount of money compared to what you or your fiancé originally paid.

 However, there are a variety of options for selling a diamond ring, some of which will cause you to lose less than others.
+Based on all of our secret shopping, selling your jewelry to Abe Mor was the easiest and most profitable course of action.

 The first of these is selling the diamond privately on eBay, Craigslist or another platform.
 This is probably going to recoup you the largest percentage of the diamond’s original price.
 However, it can be a slow process and finding buyers for a used engagement ring isn’t always easy.